KatherLab/swarm-learning-hpe/README.md

 $ ./workspace/automate_scripts/launch_sl/run_swop.sh -w <workspace_name> -s <sentinel_ip_address>  -d <host_index>
 ```

-- To run a Swarm SWCI node(SWCI node is used to generate training task runners, could be initiated by and host, but currently we suggest only the sentinel host is allowed to initiate):
+- To run a Swarm SWCI node(SWCI node is used to generate training task runners, could be initiated by any host, but currently we suggest only the sentinel host is allowed to initiate):
 ```sh
 $ ./workspace/automate_scripts/launch_sl/run_swci.sh -w <workspace_name> -s <sentinel_ip_address>  -d <host_index>
 ```